nre-learning/nrelabs-curriculum/lessons/lesson-16/stage2/guide.md

 Now that you know what is a template and how it works, let’s dive deep into using `for` loops for variable assignment.
 For loops are very useful if you have your data in the form of a list/dictionary or the combination of both.
 In this part we will take an example which has data stored as a list of dictionaries.

-First, we want to start the Python interpreter and import `Template` module from Jinja2 library:
+First, we want to start the Python interpreter and import `Environment` module from Jinja2 library.

 ```
 python
-from jinja2 import Template
+from jinja2 import Environment
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 0)">Run this snippet</button>